 It all depends on how severe the baldness is.

-As far as the incisions go, the incisions on your face in a beard transplant will be much smaller and less noticeable since your face is a much more frequently viewed area than the top of your head is.
+As far as the incisions go, the tiny incisions on your face in a beard transplant will be much smaller and less noticeable since your face is a much more frequently viewed area than the top of your head is.

 Besides these two aspects of the procedure and the difference in time (a hair transplant usually takes much longer), everything else about the two treatments is pretty similar.